 Section 1.
-Pursuant to the contract for library services between the City, the County, and the Board of Trustees, the Board of Trustees shall consist of nine (9) members.
-Five (5) of the members shall be appointed by the County and four (4) of the members by the City.
-One member from each locality shall serve as a government representative from senior management.
+Pursuant to the contract for library services between the City, James City, York, and the board of trustees, the board of trustees shall consist of eleven (11) members.
+Six (6) of the members shall be appointed by James City, four (4) of the members by the City and one (1) of the members by York.
+One member from the City and James City shall serve as a government representative from senior management.

 Section 2.
-Terms of office for Trustees shall be for four (4) years.
-No member may serve more than two four-year, consecutive terms.
-However, a member appointed to fill the un-expired term of another member may at the end of that term be appointed to two full four-year terms of the member’s own.
+Terms of office for trustees shall be for four (4) years.
+No member may serve more than two consecutive four-year terms; however, after one (1) year off the board any person may again serve as a trustee.
+A member appointed to fill the un-expired term of another member may at the end of that term be appointed to two full four-year terms of the member’s own.

 Section 3.
 Appointments shall be made to fill vacancies for un-expired terms as soon as possible by the responsible appointing entity.